Bridesmaid's wedding preparation by Michael Albert in a British Columbia wedding. The girls were adjusting the corset on the bride's satin dress.

 Did you go to school for photography?

 I didn't.
 I actually hold degrees in Spanish Literature and Outdoor Education.
-In the end, making my living as a photographer is my calling and I am glad that life has led me here.
-I started by assisting both wedding and commercial photographers in 2002 and freelanced my own commercial work, sports photography, and photo-J with small publications until 2004 when I opened up my own studio.
+In the end, making my living as a photographer is my passion and I am glad that life has led me here.
+I started by assisting both wedding and commercial photographers in 2002 and freelanced my own commercial, sports, and editorial work with small publications until 2004 when I opened up my own studio.
 It was in 2005 I supported myself solely by my photography and soon thereafter specialized in shooting weddings.

-Where is your Blog, Facebook, Twitter, [insert social media tool here], etc?
+Where is your Blog, Facebook, Twitter, Instagram, etc?

 We have ideas for some of our portraits and photos.